The Crisis of Liberalism

 identity (the

-overthrow impotent parliamentary forms of government with their mediocre (and
+sought to overthrow impotent parliamentary forms of government with

-aged) leaders who would be replaced by young, virile and dynamic leaders who
+of the time.
+These failed leaders would be replaced by a young, virile

 form of nationalism.
 As opposed to liberal movements that aimed to secure

-individual rights, fascist movements sacrificed political liberty to dreams
+individual human rights for all members of society, fascist movements sacrificed political liberty to dreams

 of national greatness and the promise of imperial power.
 Social Darwinists denounced ethnic and cultural minorities (such as